-Treatment of Distributions.
-Distributions by us to a unitholder generally will not be taxable to the unitholder for federal income tax purposes to the extent of his tax basis in his limited partnership units immediately before the distribution.
-Our cash distributions in excess of a unitholder's tax basis generally will be considered to be gain from the sale or exchange of the limited partnership units, taxable in accordance with the rules described under "-- Disposition of Limited Partnership Units" below.
+Our distributions generally will not be taxable to a unitholder for federal income tax purposes to the extent of his tax basis in his units immediately before the distribution.
+Cash distributions in excess of such tax basis generally will be considered to be gain from the sale or exchange of the units, taxable in accordance with the rules described under "-- Disposition of Limited Partner Units".
+Any reduction in a unitholder's share of our nonrecourse liabilities included in his tax basis in his units will be treated as a distribution of cash to such unitholder.
+Please read "-- Tax Consequences of Unit Ownership -- Tax Basis of Units".
+If a unitholder's percentage interest decreases because we offer additional units, then such unitholder's share of nonrecourse liabilities will decrease, and this will result in a corresponding deemed distribution of cash.
 To the extent our distributions cause a unitholder's "at risk" amount to be less than zero at the end of any taxable year, he must recapture any losses deducted in previous years.
-Please read "-- Limitations on Deductibility of Losses."
+Please read "-- Tax Consequences of Unit Ownership -- Limitations on Deductibility of Losses".

-Any reduction in a unitholder's share of our liabilities for which no partner, including the general partner, bears the economic risk of loss, known as "nonrecourse liabilities," will be treated as a distribution of cash to that unitholder.
-A decrease in a unitholder's percentage interest in us because of our issuance of additional limited partnership units will decrease his share of our nonrecourse liabilities, and thus will result in a corresponding deemed distribution of cash.
-A non-pro rata distribution of money or property may result in ordinary income to a unitholder, regardless of his tax basis in his limited partnership units, if the distribution reduces the unitholder's share of our "unrealized receivables," including depreciation recapture, and/or substantially appreciated "inventory items," both as defined in the Internal Revenue Code, and collectively, "Section 751 assets."
-To that extent, he will be treated as having been distributed his proportionate share of the Section 751 assets and having exchanged those assets with us in return for the non-pro rata portion of the actual distribution made to him.
-This latter deemed exchange will generally result in the unitholder's realization of ordinary income.
-That income will equal the excess of (1) the non-pro rata portion of that distribution over (2) the unitholder's tax basis for the share of Section 751 assets deemed relinquished in the exchange.
+A non-pro rata distribution of money or property may result in ordinary income to a unitholder, regardless of his tax basis in his units, if such distribution reduces the unitholder's share of our "unrealized receivables," including depreciation recapture, and/or "inventory items" (as both are defined in Section 751 of the Code) (collectively, "Section 751 Assets").
+To that extent, the unitholder will be treated as having received his proportionate share of the Section 751 Assets and having exchanged such assets with us in return for the non-pro rata portion of the actual distribution made to him.
+This latter deemed exchange will generally result in the unitholder's realization of ordinary income under Section 751(b) of the Code.
+Such income will equal the excess of (1) the non-pro rata portion of such distribution over (2) the unitholder's tax basis for the share of such Section 751 Assets deemed relinquished in the exchange.